by Ben Best

 The main rationale for the use of Vitamin E to prevent atherosclerosis and coronary heart disease is based on the idea that tocopherol prevents oxidation of LDL cholesterol.
 LDL cholesterol that accumulates in the arterial sub-endothelial space can be oxidized and then ingested by macrophages that become the "foam cells" of fatty atherosclerosis.
 The resulting inflammatory reaction exacerbates the process.
 Alpha-tocopherol has been shown to reduce the LDL oxidation and to oppose the process in cell cultures and in animal studies [BIOCHEMICAL PHARMACOLOGY; de Nigris, F; 59:1477-1487 (2000) and JOURNAL OF THE AMERICAN COLLEGE OF NUTRITION; Dutta, A; 22(4):258-268 (2003)].

-Better results were seen in a clinical trial that combined Vitamin E with Vitamin C [NUTRITION REVIEWS; Liu, L; 60(2):368-377 (2002)] -- presumably because the Vitamin C provided a means to neutralize the tocopheroxyl radicals.
+Better results were seen in a clinical trial that combined Vitamin E with Vitamin C [NUTRITION REVIEWS; Liu, L; 60(2):368-377 (2002)] — presumably because the Vitamin C provided a means to neutralize the tocopheroxyl radicals.
 But a more likely problem with the clinical trials was the use of alpha-tocopherol as a treatment of cardiovascular disease patients.
 Intervention studies that attempt to reduce fatal heart attacks among cardiovascular disease patients are more appropriately described as treatment programs rather than prevention programs (despite the attempt to prevent heart attack.
-Smokers are usually well-represented among the subjects used in these studies -- and a pro-oxidant of concern in tobacco smoke is nitrogen dioxide and related nitrogenous compounds.
+Smokers are usually well-represented among the subjects used in these studies — and a pro-oxidant of concern in tobacco smoke is nitrogen dioxide and related nitrogenous compounds.
 When alpha-tocopherol reacts with nitrogen dioxide it forms a mutagenic nitrosating agent, whereas gamma-tocopherol effectively detoxifies [PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES (USA); Cooney, RN; 90(5):1771-1775 (1993)].
-Moreover, supplementation with alpha-tocopherol alone reduces blood levels of gamma-tocopherol, thereby reducing protection against oxidation by reactive oxygen species [PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES (USA); Christen, S; 94(7):3217-3222 (1997)].
+Moreover, supplementation with alpha-tocopherol alone reduces blood levels of gamma-tocopherol, thereby reducing protection against oxidation by reactive nitrogen species [PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES (USA); Christen, S; 94(7):3217-3222 (1997)].
+Gamma-tocopherol, but not alpha-tocopherol, has been shown to be anti-inflammatory by inhibition of the COX-2 enzyme (independent of antioxidant activity) [PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES (USA); Jiang,Q; 97(21):11494-11499 (2000)].

 Vitamin E was shown to prevent cancer and DNA damage in laboratory rat kidneys subjected to iron-mediated peroxidation [CANCER RESEARCH; Zhang, D; 57:2410-2414 (1997)] and may be of value in prevention of colon cancer by the use of supplements [CANCER EPIDEMIOLOGY, BIOMARKERS & PREVENTION; White, E; 6:769-774 (1997)].
 Independent of its antioxidant activity, Vitamin E can prevent cancer by cell-cycle inhibition, suppression of DNA synthesis and by inducing apoptosis.
 Vitamin E complements selenium by inducing apoptosis of cancer cells through distinctive mechanisms.